Continued to: Helena Rubinstein (1915-1930)

 See also Liquid Face Powders

-Rubinstein considered that most wrinkles were the result of a deficiency of subcutaneous fat, the cure for which was a skin food – either Valaze Skin Food or Novena Cerate – combined with facial massage.
-If the problem was severe, the creams were applied thickly and left on the skin.
+Rubinstein considered that most wrinkles were caused by a lack of subcutaneous fat, the cure for which was a skin food – either Valaze Skin Food or Novena Cerate – combined with facial massage.
+As with dry skin, if the problem was severe, the creams were applied thickly and left on the skin.

 The Valaze Forehead Strap not only eradicates all traces of creases and furrows caused by frowning and scowling, but also cures one of the habit of frowning.

-Clients could also use Novena Extrait, astringents being a well-accepted remedy for fine lines and wrinkles.
+Clients could also use Novena Extrait, astringents being a well-accepted remedy for fine lines and wrinkles as they ‘tightened sagging skin’.
 Novena Extrait may have been a stronger astringent than Rubinstein’s other preparation, Dr. Lykuski’s Valaze Skin Tonic.

 Dr. Lykuski’s Valaze Skin Tonic: “It tones and braces the skin, prevents wrinkles, and in every way makes for healthfulness.
 Valaze skin tonic may be used either pure or added to water.
 It is astringent, antiseptic, cleansing, soothing and healing, and the skin responds to its action with astonishing rapidity, showing marked improvement in health colour and charm.”